 After being selected, the journey begins from LBSNAA.
 LBSNAA stands for Lal Bahadur Shastri National Academy of Administration.
 It is located in Mussoorie, Uttarakhand.
-The training period for the IAS officer role is two years before joining the service.
+The training period for the IAS officer role is two years before joining the service, which makes it an important starting point for the career path for IAS officer.

-Candidates for Grade A posts including IAS, IPS and IFS are required to join a 3 months foundation course at LBSNAA.
+Candidates for Grade A posts, including IAS, IPS, and IFS, are required to join a 3-month foundation course at LBSNAA, which is also helpful in exploring a career as an Indian foreign officer.

 Phase 2: Phase 2 of the IAS probationers' training involves sharing and discussing the experiences of their Phase 1 training.
-Officers get to articulate their thoughts on various developmental programmes and issues as well as the ways to resolve them.
+Officers get to articulate their thoughts on various developmental programmes and issues as well as the ways to resolve them, which is also helpful for those seeking a career as IRS officer in understanding administrative functioning.

 Assistant Secretaryship: After successful completion of the induction training session, officers are allotted their respective deputation.
 They get to work under a joint secretary in the ministries for a few months.

 IAS Officer duties include various functional roles based on the assignment.
-The type of assignments include Field, State Secretariat/Public Sector Undertakings and Central Secretariat.
-Field Assignments are considered the most challenging.
+The type of assignments includes Field, State Secretariat or Public Sector Undertakings, and Central Secretariat.
+Field Assignments are considered the most challenging and are important in the career progression of IAS officer.
 We have listed here a few duties of IAS Officers.

 The role of IAS Officers includes consulting various departments and elected representatives for the above functions.

-IAS Officers role include managing and disbursing various funds of central government allocated for different schemes.
+IAS Officers' roles include managing and disbursing various funds of the central government allocated for different schemes.

 They supervise the implementation of various government schemes and policies.

-They get subsidised government accommodation.
-At district level postings, they get the best houses among any government service in India.
+The important perk of following a career path of IAS officer is that they get subsidised government accommodation.
+At district-level postings, they get the best houses among any government service in India.

 They get government transportation in most district and state-level postings.